 Given that all life evolved the presence of the SR’s, it is not surprising that scientists attribute to them a general tonifying effect.
 Unfortunately, in most populated areas they are now obscured from organic reception by an overlay of far stronger signals from phone, radio, TV and other wireless sources.

 Our present methodology is directed toward to reintroducing life-supportive influences as a local countermeasure.
 The emitted field must be of sufficient intensity to enable the body to recognise an intrinsic affinity, and respond by deprioritising absorption of random stimuli.
 The DIY project described below is intended to achieve this more effectively, and at far less cost, than commercial offerings.
-It relies upon a pocket digital radio with an SD memory card slot and selectable “loop” play.
+It relies upon a particular type of pocket digital radio that incorporates an SD memory card slot and selectable “loop” play function.
 These are sold for under $20 at discount stores and online auction websites.

 With the radio switched off, and unplugged from any external power source, unscrew its back cover to expose the internal components.
 Unsolder the speaker from its two flexible wire leads and remove it.
 This item would be useful for our Subtle Anatomy project.

 Remove the completed strand from the drill and wall.
-Tape the looped end to a rectangle former cut from the lid of an inexpensive polyethylene food container, or similar.
-Wind the remainder counterclockwise by hand to create a series of tightly spaced single layers.
-Stop when the loaded former is estimated to be sufficient in size to fill most of the space vacated by the speaker.
+As tension is released, it will unravel slightly.
+Tape the looped end to a rectangular former cut from the lid of a polyethylene food container, or similar.
+Wind the remainder clockwise by hand, tightly spaced to create a series of three or four layers.
+Stop before the loaded former is too large to fit the space vacated by the speaker.

 Cut any excess length off the two loose wires.
 Sand about 10mm of the clear enamel coating off their ends.
 Solder one to the positive speaker lead.
 To prevent overloading the radio’s output stage, the electrical resistance previously offered by the speaker must now be replaced.
 Solder a 12 ohm 1 watt carbon resistor in series between the remaining wire of the coil and negative speaker lead.
 During operation at full volume, neither the resistor nor coil should become warm or hot.

-Unlike manufactured devices, a custom library can be loaded onto the memory card for selective play.
-A few sample tracks are available from the publisher upon email request.
+Unlike manufactured EMR “protection” devices, a library of user-preferred tracks can be loaded onto the memory card for play.
+A few samples are available from the publisher upon email request.

-Apart from Schumann resonances, any type of undisturbed “Earth energy” is worth investigating.
-These can take the form of nature recordings, or line level signals generated in the free audio editing software Audacity.
+Apart from Schumann resonances, any type of uncompromised “Earth energy” is worth investigating.
+These can take the form of nature recordings, or simualtions generated at line level in the free audio editing software Audacity.
 In all cases, remember to slow any deterministic frequency content by half.
 This compensates for the doubling effect of the radio’s bipolar output upon current cancellation within the bifilar coil.
-Detail on these techniques is provided on the MP3 ELF Entrainment page.
+Further detail on the above techniques is provided on the MP3 ELF Entrainment page.

-To assist with initial experimentation, below is a downloadable 24 minute segment of actual SR’s recorded at a university monitoring station in the USA.
-This is a next-best option to visiting a remote area and absorbing the Earth’s “message” in real time, firsthand.
+To assist with getting started, a downloadable 24 minute segment of actual SR’s is provided below.
+It was recorded at a university monitoring station in the USA, and slowed to 50% of original speed for reasons previously explained.
+This time capsule approach is a generalised alternative to acquiring a real time signal embodying the Earth’s message at the moment.

-Depending upon the radio’s original design, either amplitude or pulse modulation will be applied to the coil.
-While this is essentially a simulation of natural wave forms, it still imparts the signal’s intended active component.
 Field strength is logically determined by the radio’s volume control.
-At full power, effective range is within about two metres of airspace.
-Placing it near one’s person and reducing the volume will result in proportionately longer battery life.
+At full power, effective radius is within about two or three metres.
+Placing it nearer one’s person and reducing the volume accordingly will result in proportionately longer battery life.
 For extended play in stationary applications, most portable radios incorporate a socket to accept a compatible DC power supply.

 Although this type of modality is best described as “psychosomatic”, one can certainly learn to feel its presence.
 Operate the device for a period of time, turn it off, and try to sense what is energetically missing.
 Otherwise, if the signal in play contains audible frequencies, plug in headphones to monitor its progress and set volume.
 This can also function as sensory reinforcement.
 Different stimuli will appeal to different people.
 In the event of unwanted effects, discontinue operation.
 Be aware that persons in close proximity may also be affected.
 Do not use during or before activities that require situational awareness for reasons of safety, e.g. driving, cooking, sport, etc.